browserhtml/browserhtml/README.md

 Current priority is to re-implement the basic features of Firefox Desktop to make Browser.html a usable browser, and understand what's missing at the platform level for a perfect integration to the OS.

-**The Runtime**

-Browser.html requires a runtime.
-As for now, we use Firefox Nightly and a wrapper (see `runtime` directory).

-It uses a `xul:window` that loads the Browser.html app into an iframe.
-The `xul:window` is still required to build a native window (draw in title bar, support opening animations, native colors, …).
-Eventually, we want to kill this window and bring these native features to HTML.
-This window is nothing but a window with window controls (close, minimize, maximize).